DATE OF MANUFACTURE: 1955 | COLOUR: SILVER GRAY METALLIC DB180 | INTERIOR TRIM: MID RED LEATHER | PRICE: £185,000

 The 190SL is an important part of the culture of small roadsters in the 1950s, as it demonstrated how luxurious the platform could be.
 Now much sort after and highly collectable due to its unmistakeable ‘Style and Beauty’.

 THIS ACTUAL CAR

 Presented in concours condition to an exacting specification, as delivered new by the Los Angeles Mercedes-Benz Distributor in 1955.
-A very early production 729th of 1,727 190SL’s produced in 1955.
+A very early production 190SL (729 of 1,727 produced in 1955).
 It retains many of the desirable and historically important features shared with the 300SL Coupe ‘Gullwing’.
 For example, smaller front indicators and bucket seats, the later providing more support compared with later cars, and much needed for events like the Mille Miglia.
 Other such features of early cars are two-piece dash coverings, unique interior door handles and non-lockable glove box without clock to name a few.

 This 190SL is now in the hands of marque specialist Parry Chana at Lux Classics.
-It will come with further run down miles with any final adjustments completed as part of the sale.
-Additionally, we’re able to prepare the vehicle and support prospective buyers for casual rallies or the Mille Miglia itself.
+It will come with further run down miles and any final adjustments completed as part of the sale.
+Additionally, we’re able to prepare the vehicle and support prospective buyers for casual rallies, or the Mille Miglia itself.

 WARRANTY & FINANCE AVAILABLE

 Lux Classics make every effort to ensure that the information contained on the website ("the Information") is accurate and complete.
 However, errors and omissions may occur from time to time and we are not able to guarantee the accuracy of the Information.
 Therefore, we cannot be held liable for any reliance which you place on the information.
 Lux Classics does not give any warranties in respect of the website or the Information or the goods and services available via the website and makes no representations as the fitness for a particular purpose of any goods or services available via the website.